Eloy Tizón

-Eloy Tizón (born 1964) is a Spanish writer.
+Eloy Tizón (born February 14,1964) is a Spanish writer.
 He was born in Madrid.
 He has published several novels and short story collections till date.
 He was nominated for the Premio Herralde in 1995 for his novel Seda salvaje.
 Velocidad en los jardines, a book of short stories, was chosen by El País as one of the most interesting Spanish-language books of the last 25 years.

-Tizon is also a writing instructor and literary critic.
+Tizón is also a writing instructor and literary critic.
+He regularly publishes articles, columns, short stories, and aphorisms in the press: he has contributed to media outlets such as El País, El Mundo, Público, Telva, Revista de Occidente, Turia, and El Cultural de El Mundo, and has worked as a literary critic for Revista de Libros.

+A university professor at the University of Castilla–La Mancha, he has also taught narrative workshops at various cultural centers, including Fuentetaja, La Casa Encendida, Festival Eñe, Escuela Superior de Artes y Espectáculos TAI, Hotel Kafka, and Relee, where he also worked as an editor.

+In 2016, he chaired the jury for the Setenil Award.

+In 2022 and 2023, he directed the literary short story festival Torrijos Cuenta, held in Torrijos (Toledo).